DanNeidle/epstein_search/README.md

 2. go to your epstein folder and type "claude".
 Then just ask your question.
 See claude_example.txt for an example.

 *Prototype web ui*
-This is gemini_chat.py.
-See the file itself for documentation and important caveats.
+This is `ai_search/app.py`.
+See the ai_search folder for documentation.

 Standard AI caveats:
 - **OCR quality varies wildly**.
 Some documents are near-perfect, others are garbled.
 Always verify findings against the original PDFs via the sist2 links.